Écorché

 Some of the first well known studies of this kind were performed by Leonardo da Vinci, who dissected cadavers and created detailed drawings of them.
 However, there are some accounts of this same practice taking place as far back as ancient Greece, though the specifics are not known.

 Etymology

-The term écorché, meaning literally "flayed", came into usage via the French Academies (such as the École des Beaux Arts) in the 19th century.
+The term écorché, meaning "flayed", came into usage via the French Academies (such as the École des Beaux Arts) in the 19th century.

 History

 Although there are some accounts of practices similar to écorché as far back as ancient Greece, the degree of similarity is unclear.
 The term as used today can be applied with the greatest confidence to the Renaissance period onwards.

 Renaissance

 During the Renaissance in Italy, around 1450 to 1600, the renewed interest in classical Greek and Roman art styles led to the study of the human anatomy.
 Human dissection had been banned for many centuries due to the belief that body and soul were inseparable.
-It wasn’t until the election of Pope Boniface VIII that the practice of dissection was permitted for medical observation.
+It was not until the election of Pope Boniface VIII that the practice of dissection was permitted for medical observation.

 Many painters and artists scrupulously documented and even performed dissections themselves.
 Among them were Leonardo da Vinci and Andreas Vesalius, two of the most influential artists in anatomical illustrations.
 Leonardo da Vinci, in particular, was so detailed in his studies that he was known as the “artist-anatomist” and the foremost pioneer of the depiction of anatomy.
 Leonardo’s anatomical studies contributed to artistic exploration of the movement of the muscles, joints and bones.
 His goal was to analyze and understand the instruments behind the postures and gestures in the human body.